As the saga of Brexit continues to rumble along, the United Kingdom’s nearest neighbor has been quietly going about it’s business as usual.

 Brexit will leave Ireland uniquely positioned as the only pure common law jurisdiction in the EU (Malta is a mixed common and civil law system), and along with the uncertainty of the UK’s economic future, should see the market continue to grow exponentially.
 Increased foreign talent and a growing “returner” Irish lawyer pool, combined with the new entrants in the market, make this a hugely exciting time in the Irish legal market.

 Here at Hydrogen, we are committed to being at the forefront of recruitment for the Irish legal market.
-If you would like to know more about recent developments in the market or have a confidential discussion about potential opportunities or hiring, please feel free to get in touch on +44 (0)2070020140 or email@example.com.Posted over 1 year ago
+If you would like to know more about recent developments in the market or have a confidential discussion about potential opportunities or hiring, please feel free to get in touch on +44 (0)2070020140 or firstname.lastname@example.org.Posted almost 2 years ago